 Pet Deposits

 Landlords can also ask tenants to pay a pet deposit if applicable.
-The pet deposit is typically a one-time, refundable amount the tenant deposits to cover any damage the pet may cause to the property and must be in a reasonable amount (Mandatory and Discretionary Pet Rules).
+The pet deposit is typically a one-time, refundable amount the tenant deposits to cover any damage the pet may cause to the property.
+It must be in a reasonable amount (Mandatory and Discretionary Pet Rules).

 How To Conduct an Eviction Record Search